 “I have concluded based on my years of experience that sheep are stupid.
 Not just stupid but mind-numbingly stupid— sometimes I wonder how they manage to breath and eat.”
 Glenn Brunkow, Rancher¹

-I’m re-reading a fascinating book by Phillip Keller called A Shepherd Looks at Psalm 23.² Keller was a shepherd for years and relates many things about sheep that most people don’t know.
+I’m re-reading a fascinating book by Phillip Keller called A Shepherd Looks at Psalm 23.² Keller was a shepherd for years and explains many things about sheep that most people don’t know.

 The book is eye-opening and provides a deeper understanding of our relationship with the Lord, the Great Shepherd.
 It’s no accident he calls us His sheep!